 In Switzerland an independent asset manager must be a member of a self-regulatory organisation.
 The self-regulatory organisation is in turn subject to supervision by the Swiss Financial Market Supervisory Authority (FINMA).
 Whenever a Swiss family office offers asset management to clients as one of its services, it is obliged to be a member of such a self-regulatory organisation.

-Our intermediary service
+Our advisory service

 Our unique evaluation process enables us to ultimately advise you professionally on your specifc family office related wealth management needs.
-Are you so wealthy that a multi-family office makes sense, or are you, for example, better of with a more streamlined set-up working with an independent asset manager?
+Are you so wealthy that a single- or multi-family office makes sense, or are you, for example, better of with a more streamlined set-up working with an independent asset manager?
 How comprehensive should your consolidated wealth report be and are you maybe better served with asset allocation services only?

 Author: Jan van Bueren, LLM, TEP